mawkler/cv/english.typ

     RESTful back-end development with Azure Functions in TypeScript/Node for a heat-pump manufacturer.
 Primary focus on domain-driven design, security and CI/CD.
 Several web-APIs were designed, deployed and maintained.

-    I have also worked with Java microservices for a veterinary clinic.
-The main focus was on DevOps and CI/CD.
-We wrote "functional Java", i.e. we primarily used `Optional`s, as well as `Either`s and `Stream`s from Vavr.
+    I currently work with Java microservices in Kubernetes for a veterinary clinic.
+The main focus is on DevOps and CI/CD.
+We write "functional Java", i.e. we primarily use `Optional`s, as well as `Either`s and `Stream`s from Vavr.

     #experience("images/ericsson.png")[Software developer][Ericsson][2016 --- 2017][Kista, Stockholm]